-Pop star Miley Cyrus hit back at claims she had taken a drug overdose after a bout of ill health threatened to disrupt the UK leg of her Bangerz tour.
+Miley Cyrus has hit back at claims she had taken a drug overdose after a bout of ill health threatened to disrupt the UK leg of her Bangerz tour.

-The Wrecking Ball singer used a brief, typically energetic and expletive-laden press conference to boast about her fine physical health after a sinus infection - compounded by an unexplained bereavement - consigned the singer, actress and dancer to her sick bed.
+The Wrecking Ball singer used a brief, typically energetic and expletive-laden press conference to boast about her fine physical health after a sinus infection consigned the singer, actress and dancer to her sick bed.

 The former Disney star was forced to postpone her US tour last month but has begun the European leg and will resume performances in America on August 1.